Midway through long and complicated negotiations with Anne Arundel County officials and lawyers, Sgt. Bret Ballam made an offer too good to be true.

 A fund-raiser, Kids Care offers parents the opportunity to have their children fingerprinted.

-When Ballam became president last year, he raised the union's profile by running full-page ads in newspapers and sending letters asking residents to lobby county officials for the police.
+When Ballam became president last year, he raised the union's profile by running full-page ads in newspapers and sending letters asking residents to lobby county officials for more pay for police.

 Ballam earmarked one-quarter of the union's $70,000 annual budget for media affairs.
 "My goal is that if we come to a resolution, I'd like to divert that money for a media campaign to thank the county executive, County Council and most importantly, the citizens for their support," he said.